TNG/JGiven/README.md

 ## What is JGiven?

-JGiven is a *developer friendly* and *pragmatic* BDD tool for Java.
+JGiven is a *developer-friendly* and *pragmatic* BDD tool for Java.
 Developers write scenarios in plain Java using a fluent, domain-specific API, JGiven generates reports that are readable by domain experts.

 ## Why another BDD tool?